Welcome back to “The Focal Point.”

 We brought a bag of rice and some cooking oil as a token of our appreciation for welcoming us into their home.
 Our companion nestled into his mom’s arms as she explained the daily challenges of making ends meet in the slum.
 Her greatest concern was whether or not her son would be able to continue schooling after kindergarten.
 Even though school is free in Thailand, the costs of school supplies are an immense burden for people who work so hard yet earn so little.
 Many of the kids in the slum rely on scholarships to fund their education.

 School is a safe place, a good place.
 There is a frenzied buzz of excitement as jovial students bound up and down the hallways during breaks; things get serious, however, when you go home – a shift that was immediately noticeable in the young boy.
 Upon arriving home, he went from being a sweet goofball to a much more reserved and task-oriented 5 year old.
 He set his backpack down then dashed off to fetch drinking water before settling in to be a part of the conversation.

 As the chairlift deposited us atop the mountain and we parted ways, the smells, the conversations, and the emotions from the slum all came rushing back.
-This short visit to Klong Toey, this moment of shared space and time, held so much meaning for me.
+This short visit to Klong Toey, this moment of shared space and time during an unforgettable humanitarian trip abroad, held so much meaning for me.
 Allowing a bunch of strangers into your home to share your most intimate challenges and struggles is a daunting prospect, yet this woman did so with both grace and ease in her eagerness to connect with us, all for the sake of helping us understand life in Klong Toey a little better – qualities that will stay with me for the rest of my life.

 FeaturedJourneysView All Journeys